ElucidSolutions/fpt/modules/presentation/Readme.md

 _"The Nav Element Class"

-_"The Slide Element Class"
+_"The Presentation Element Class"

-_"The Slide Elements Store Class"
+_"The Presentation Elements Store Class"

 _"Auxiliary Functions"
 ```